-*If you’re new to a paleo diet, check out Paleo 101 to read the 15 simple guidelines and kick start your journey.
+* If you’re new to a paleo diet, check out Paleo 101 to read the 15 simple guidelines and kick start your journey.
+Furthermore, to get all of your questions answered, we created a beautiful guide: Your Guide to Paleo.

 The Paleo 101 post goes deeper in the important points to consider to implement an optimal diet, but the point here is to get you up and running with new and healthier lifestyle habits as quickly as possible.
 So, without further ado, here is a Paleo diet in as few words as possible…